PeterDrake/sky/pipeline_and_directories.md

 Slurm job management system.
 On another system, modify the .sh files for your own job management system.
 If not running on a cluster, examine the .sh files for which Python scripts to run directly.

-Each group of BLT instructions includes a reminder to start the virtual environment.
-This can be skipped if it is already active.

 ## Preprocess the Data

 ### What You Do